 - Emergency Medicine

 During each experience, the resident is expected to perform independently and demonstrate proficiency in pharmacy practice.
 Clinical staff members with practice responsibilities in these areas serve as preceptors for the training experiences.
-The resident is expected to participate and develop competency in pharmacy managed patient care clinics and a Diabetes Education Program accredited by the American Diabetes Association, under the direction of the preceptors and the attending physicians.
+The resident is expected to participate and develop competency in a wide variety of clinics and a Diabetes Education Program, under the direction of the preceptors and the attending physicians.

 During the program, the resident must complete a self-directed research project.
 The scope, magnitude and type of project may vary widely according to individual interests but must be completed in a manner suitable for presentation and publication.
 The resident presents the research project at a regional residency conference in the spring.